yesidc/MLinPractice/Documentation.md

 AUC(Area under the ROC curve) is useful for comparing different classifiers and summarizing the performance of each classifier into a single measure.
 The most common approach is to compute the area under the ROC curve.
 It is equivalent to the two-sample Wilcoxon rank-sum statistics.
 Higher the AUC, the better the model is at predicting 0 classes as 0 and 1 classes as 1.
 Depending upon the threshold, we can minimize or maximize them.
 When AUC is 0.7, It means there is a 70% chance that the model will be able to distinguish between positive class and negative class.
 The better teh model is, it will generate a result close to 0.5, meaning, the model can differenciate true positive and true negative from the data set.

 From the below images, we can understand how the result can be interpreted.

     For a well designed model the ROC and AUC plots should look similar to this.

 <img src="images/aoc_good.PNG" alt="drawing" width="80%"  style="float:right"/>

     From the below image, we can see that the model can only differentiate 70% of the true positive and true negatives. thats why the plots overlaps.

 <img src="images/aoc_bad.PNG" alt="drawing" width="80%"  style="float:right"/>

-Which baselines did you use and why?

-### Results

-How do the baselines perform with respect to the evaluation metrics?

-### Interpretation

-Is there anything we can learn from these results?

 ### Preprocessing

 Preprocessing of the data: